SquareMouse/SwarmLab_DroneCV/Readme.md

 Running a binary classifier on images of CX-OF drones to assist in a real-time object tracker.
 Runs Keras with VGG features on a tensorflow backend.

 ## Setup
 This jupyter notebook was run on the swarm lab windows machine with a Nvidia GTX1080, and the models (which are too large for github) are found inside ~/Documents/DroneCV in that machine and are also with Brian Liao.
-Setup on the machine requires entering the command `activate tensorflow` or `source activate tensorflow` in anaconda prompt to start the virtual environment, then going into ~/Documents/DroneCV and entering `jupyter notebook`.
+Setup on the machine requires entering the command `activate tensorflow` or `source activate tensorflow` in anaconda prompt to start the virtual environment, then going into ~/Documents/DroneCV and entering the command `jupyter notebook`.

 ## Methods